youroldmangaming/DOX/docs/collaboration.md

 - This leads to a more **open and transparent process**, where changes are better understood, and compromises can be reached.

 ## Conclusion
-The healthy conflict between project teams (who drive change) and operations teams (who resist change) is a **vital dynamic** for successful organizations.
+The healthy conflict between project teams (who drive change) and operations teams (who resist change) is a **vital dynamic** for successful organisations.
 This tension ensures that changes are implemented thoughtfully, balancing innovation with stability.
-Both teams provide essential perspectives—one prioritizes progress, the other ensures safety—which, when harmonized, lead to sustainable growth and reliable operations.
+Both teams provide essential perspectives—one prioritises progress, the other ensures safety—which, when harmonised, lead to sustainable growth and reliable operations.

 ---